AdaCore/training_material/courses/codepeer/010_codepeer.rst

         * - ``precondition``

-          - Requirements imposed the subprogram's inputs
+          - Requirements imposed on the subprogram's inputs

         * - ``presumption``

-          - Display what :toolname:`CodePeer` presumes about the results of an external subprogram whose code is unavailable, or are in a separate partition.
-There are separate presumptions for each call site, with a string in the form ``@<line-number-of-the-call>`` appended to the name of the subprogram.
-Presumptions are not generally used to determine preconditions of the calling routine, but they might influence postconditions of the calling routine.
+          - Presumption on the result of an **external** subprogram

         * - ``postcondition``

-          - Characterize the behavior of the subprogram in terms of its outputs and the presumptions made.
+          - Presumption on the outputs of a subprogram

         * - ``unanalyzed call``

-          - Display the external calls to subprograms that the :toolname:`CodePeer` has not analyzed, and so participate in the determination of presumptions.
-Note that these annotations include all directly unanalyzed calls as well as the unanalyzed calls in the call graph subtree that have an influence on the current subprograms.
+          - External calls to unanalysed subprograms

         * - ``global inputs``

-          - List of all global variables referenced by each subprogram.
-Note that this only includes enclosing objects and not e.g. specific components.
-In the case of pointers, only the pointer is listed.
-Dereference to pointers may be implied by the pointer listed.
+          - Global variables **referenced** by each subprogram

         * - ``global outputs``

-          - List of all global variables (objects and components) modified by each subprogram
+          - Global variables **modified** by each subprogram

         * - ``new objects``

-          - list of heap-allocated objects, created by a subprogram, that are not reclaimed during the execution of the subprogram itself; these are new objects that are accessible after return from the subprogram
+          - Unreclaimed heap-allocated object

 --------------
 Precondition
 --------------

-Preconditions specify requirements that the subprogram imposes on its inputs.
-For example, a subprogram might require a certain parameter to be non-null for proper operation of the subprogram.
-These preconditions are checked at every call site.
-A message is given for any precondition that a caller might violate.
-Precondition messages include in parenthesis a list of the checks involved in the requirements.
++ Requirements imposed on the subprogram inputs

+    - eg. a certain parameter to be non-null

++ Checked at every call site
++ A message is given for any precondition that a caller **might** violate.

+    - Includes the **checks involved** in the requirements

 .. code:: ada
     :number-lines: 1